Keep reading to check out my blog on Easy Day Trips From London You Must Do.

 Cambridge is known for being one of two from the famous university pair, Oxford & Cambridge.
 Oxford is such a beautiful place.
 The gothic architecture is stunning and there’s always something to look at while wandering down the cobbled streets.
-You can’t go to Cambridge with seeing The University of Cambridge and there are many guided tours to take you if you prefer.
+You can’t go to Cambridge without seeing The University of Cambridge and there are many guided tours to take you if you prefer.
 Punting down the river is such a fun way to spend an afternoon and visit to Market Square is a must to browse lots of independent shops and craft stalls.
 If you love architecture you have to see the Bridge of Sighs and King’s College Chapel.

 49 m by train from Kings Cross